vojtechruz/vojtechruzicka-blog/src/posts/protect-http-cookies/index.md

 While this is really good protection against some sorts of CSRF (still does not help if the session ID is, for example, transferred a URL parameter), it is not yet widely supported by the browsers (as of 1/2018).
 You can check current support on [Can I Use](https://caniuse.com/#search=samesite).

 ![protect-cookies-2](./protect-cookies-2.jpg)

+**UPDATE**: New SameSite behavior
+Recently, based on the [IETF proposal Incrementally Better Cookies](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01), the behavior of SameSite Cookies has changed.

+Originally, if you didn't specify the `SameSite` attribute, it would allow cross-site cookie sharing without limitations.
+The new behavior is as follows:

+- The default behavior is **Lax** if not specified otherwise.
+- There is new option **None**.
+- Cookies with `Samesite=None` must be `Secure`.

+This should result in increased security.

+There are additional changes in how browsers should treat cookies:
+- Going from `http` to `https` on the same site [is considered cross-site](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01#section-3.3)
+- Cookies on `http` and `https` on the same site [are considered distinct](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01#section-3.4)

+This new bahavior is still [not widely supported by all the browsers](https://caniuse.com/#search=samesite) as of 3/2020.
+Chrome supports this, starting with version 80, the same goes with Edge.
+In Firefox, you can explicitly enable the support since version 69, however, it is not enabled by default.
+You can still use `Samesite=None` as it is backward compatible and is be ignored by older browsers.

 Minimize Cookie Availability
 ----------------------------